vyuldashev/laravel-openapi/docs/middlewares.md

 Middlewares are an optional bit of logic to transform the given data at various lifecycle points.

+### Routes

+To add a route middleware create a class that implements `\Vyuldashev\LaravelOpenApi\Contracts\RouteInformationMiddleware` then register it by referencing it in the  `openapi.collections.default.middlewares.routes` config array like `MyRouteMiddleware::class`

+Available lifecycle points are:
+- `after` - after the `RouteInformation` has been built.

 ### Path

 To add a path middleware create a class that implements `\Vyuldashev\LaravelOpenApi\Contracts\PathMiddleware` then register it by referencing it in the  `openapi.collections.default.middlewares.paths` config array like `MyPathMiddleware::class`